How the Term “LED wall” is Used in Aximmetry

-Another way of creating a fixed fill image is literally freeze the last rendered frames.
-Its huge advantage is that it frees the GPU from the continuous rendering of all the Fill content, thus allowing to use a single machine for any number of used LED walls.
+Another way of creating a fixed fill image is to literally freeze the last rendered frames.
+Its huge advantage is that it frees the GPU from the continuous rendering of all the Fill content, thus allowing to use of a single machine for any number of used LED walls.

 Of course, this method is only suitable if you do not need any changes in the ambient/reflection (e.g. the fluctuating light of a fire or any moving object).

-Select a LED Wall X panel.
+Select an LED Wall X panel.

-As we discussed the Fill rendering does not require the same quality as the Frustum rendering.
+As we discussed, the Fill rendering does not require the same quality as the Frustum rendering.
 In order to spare the GPU processing power you can specify a reduced resolution for Fill:

-If this parameter is 1 then the rendering is performed in the pixel resolution of the LED wall itself (specified in Resolution property).
+If this parameter is 1 then the rendering is performed in the pixel resolution of the LED wall itself (specified in the Resolution property).
 Any other value will work as a multiplier for this base resolution.
 This way you can either increase or decrease the rendering quality.

 You can apply a Blur on the Fill image in order to make the ambient lighting more diffuse.